oz-code/OzCodeDemo/OzCodeDemo/11.CustomExpressions/README.md

 ## Using Custom Expressions

-In order to run this demo click the _Predict_ button in the demo application.
+In order to run this demo click the _Custom Expressions_ button in the demo application.

 ![CustomEpressions Button](Resources/customExpressionsButton.PNG)